Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: CASAL

 \subsection{STEP 2: Steering}

-Next, CASAL constructs steering vectors to reshape internal representations.
-For each query $x$, we extract residual stream activations $\mathbf{a}^{L^{*}}(x)$ at a designated target layer $L^{*}$.
+Next, CASAL constructs contrastive steering vectors to obtain better knowledge boundaries \citep{contrastive_activation_addition, turner2024steering, arditi2024refusal}.
+For each query $x$, we extract residual stream activations $\mathbf{a}^{L^{*}}(x)$ at a designated target layer $L^{*}$ from \textit{the last token position of the question}\footnote{By extracting activations from the last token position of the \textit{question}, the steering vectors reflect properties of the question itself (whether it is known or unknown to the model) rather than features of the \textit{answer} (whether the answer is correct or incorrect).}.
 We then compute mean activations for \known{known} and \unknown{unknown} subsets ($\known{\bar{a}^{L^*}_{\mathrm{k}}}$ and $\unknown{\bar{a}^{L^*}_{\mathrm{u}}}$) and construct steering vectors by taking difference in means, resulting in two vectors: \unknown{$\mathbf{v}^{L^{*}}_{u}$} for abstaining when the model lacks knowledge, and \known{$\mathbf{v}^{L^{*}}_{k}$} for reinforcing correct answering when the model does know.
 The steering vectors are then added to the residual stream activations, yielding target activations \unknown{$\mathbf{t}^{L^{*}}_{u}$} and \known{$\mathbf{t}^{L^{*}}_{k}$}.
+These target activations are cached and subsequently used to compute the representation loss in STEP 3.
 Further details for steering and target layer selection procedures are included in Appendix \ref{app:steering}.